What is HECS-HELP?

 I am making repayments, why aren’t they showing?

-While you might have weekly or fortnightly amounts coming out of your pay, your payments are only applied to your HECS-HELP loan once a year, after you’ve lodged your Tax Return.
+While you might have weekly or fortnightly amounts coming out of your pay, the compulsory repayment on your HELP debt will only occur once you do your tax return.

 How to repay your HECS-HELP debt through taxation system

 There are two ways to pay off your HECS-HELP debt: compulsory repayments and voluntary repayments.
-As mentioned above, compulsory repayments are made once you earn above the minimum income threshold and lodged your tax return.
+As mentioned above, compulsory repayments are made once you earn above the minimum income threshold.

-Voluntary repayments can be made at any given time to the ATO using BPAY or credit card through the ATO via myGov.
+Voluntary repayments can be made at any given time to the ATO using BPAY or credit card. *by logging into MyGov?